 Chapter 3 in the R.M.
 Dolin book, “Truth and Trust in Crisis.”
 2021

-The more I brainstorm, the more convinced I get that I can’t prove COVID is human engineered; what I can do is prove the null hypothesis[7], which in this case means I can prove COVID behaves like a naturally occurring virus.
-In science, the null hypothesis is useful for proving the opposite hypothesis of what you really want to investigate.
-To prove my null hypothesis, we’ll utilize the same Ordinary Differential Equations, applied to naturally occurring things like earthquake behavior, the rate at which machinery wears out, and gypsy moths reproduction.
-You’re probably wondering what any of this has to do with COVID, and while I fully intend to tell you, we first need a short tutorial on exponential growth and how it can be used to prove COVID either does, or does not, behave like a naturally occuring virus.
+While I can’t prove COVID’s manmade; I can prove the null hypothesis[9], which means proving COVID behaves like a naturally occurring virus.
+Null hypothesizes are used for proving the opposite of what you really want to verify.
+To prove my null hypothesis, we’ll utilize exponential functions, which are routinely used to model naturally occurring events like earthquakes, machinery wear, and gypsy moth reproduction.
+Before demonstrating what any of these have to do with COVID, we need a short tutorial on exponential functions and how they can be used to prove that COVID either does, or does not, behave like a naturally occurring virus.

 which implies the number 2 raised to the x power.
 If x=2, this expression becomes two-squared, which equates to

 The term “exponential growth” refers to a condition in which each time x increments by one value, the function increases by a multiple of its base.
-As shown in Figure 1, exponential functions start out small then grow rapidly.
+As shown in Figure 3.1, exponential functions start out small and grow rapidly.
 In our example, f(x)=2x, each time x increments by one, the function doubles because the base is two.
 So, for x = 1, 2, 3, 4, 5 . . .14,

 f(x) = 2, 4, 8, 16, 32, . . .
 16,384.